aau-giraf/weekplanner/.github/ISSUE_TEMPLATE/task-creation-request.md

 about: If there is functionality that you would like added
 title: ''
 labels: ''
-assignees: Moesgaarda, andpaacoke, MathiasLybech, Eduardsen, jenspetur94, Fatdet
+assignees: andpaacoke, Eduardsen, Fatdet, jenspetur94, MathiasLybech, Moesgaarda

 ---